WhatsApp/erlang-language-platform/FAQ.md

 There are a few reasons for our choice:

 * ELP required two big components to exist: a parser generator with good error recovery and a framework for incremental computation.
-Both compoonents (respectively [Tree Sitter](https://tree-sitter.github.io/tree-sitter/) and [Salsa](https://github.com/salsa-rs/salsa) are available for Rust but not yet for Erlang
+Both components (respectively [Tree Sitter](https://tree-sitter.github.io/tree-sitter/) and [Salsa](https://github.com/salsa-rs/salsa) are available for Rust but not yet for Erlang
 * The LSP libraries for Erlang are only partially implemented (as part of Erlang LS), while they are complete for Rust
 * ELP is modeled after Rust Analyzer, which is itself implemented in Rust.
 Having a widely used reference was extremely helpful during development